 A reader asked me the other day if the Good Sam Club was giving away free memberships.
 He said he let his membership expire, but three months later received a new card in the mail with a “complimentary” membership with the same member number but an expiration date a year later.
 I realized after talking with him that the same thing had happened to me.
 Have you received a free membership from Good Sam?
 If so, would you please let me know at chuck (at) RVtravel.com .
 The next time my membership comes due I’ll let it lapse and see what happens.
 I mean, why pay?

 Our progress promoting RVers’ rights

 The largest periodicals in the RV and campground industries wrote about our ongoing discussion at RVtravel.com about the quality of new RVs and the impending crisis in finding a space to stay in RV parks.
 This is excellent because it just exposes our message to important people in these industries that there are problems, and maybe they should do something!
 Read more.

 P.S.
-If you are one of our supporters, either as a voluntary subscriber or through your frequent purchases at Amazon through our affiliate program, and did not receive my special email yesterday, please let me know so I can send it along and also add you to our list for special newsletters and special private videos.
+If you are a voluntary subscriber, and did not receive my special email yesterday, please let me know so I can send it along and also add you to our list for special newsletters and special private videos.

 Letters to the editor (your comments are welcome)

 • Family sours on RVing over new RV’s problems.

 NEW TO RVtravel.com?
 Read about its founder, editor and history.